James Worthy

 James Ager Worthy (born February 27, 1961) is an American former professional basketball player.
-Nicknamed "Big Game James", he played his entire professional career with the Los Angeles Lakers in the National Basketball Association (NBA).
+Nicknamed "Big Game James", he played his entire 12-year professional career with the Los Angeles Lakers in the National Basketball Association (NBA).
 Worthy was a seven-time NBA All-Star, a two-time All-NBA Team member who won three NBA championships and was voted the NBA Finals Most Valuable Player (MVP) in 1988.
 He was named to both the NBA's 50th and 75th anniversary teams.
+Worthy has been regarded by many as one of the greatest small forwards in NBA history.

 A standout college basketball player for the North Carolina Tar Heels, the small forward was a consensus first-team All-American and shared national player of the year honors en route to leading his team to the 1982 NCAA championship.
 Named the NCAA tournament Most Outstanding Player, he was selected by the Lakers with the first overall pick of the 1982 NBA draft.

 Early life

 Worthy was born in Gastonia, North Carolina.
 His 21.5 points, 12.5 rebounds and 5.5 assists per game during his senior season at Ashbrook High School led the team to the state championship game.
 Named both a Parade Magazine and McDonald's All-American, he was selected to play in the 1979 McDonald's All-American Game, which featured future fellow Hall of Famers including Isiah Thomas, Dominique Wilkins, and Ralph Sampson.